felixrnolte/PHD/README.md

 # PhD_Submission

+The code is adjusted to the provided Docker-images.

-For the execution of the Demo.py or Data_Generation.py the following preprations are required:
+For the execution of the Demo.py or Data_Generation.py outside of Docker the following preprations are required:

 * Check and if necessary arrange the following paths in the Data_Generation.py:
     * Line 4 for loading the descriptions from the .csv file.